SuleimanFarah/sunpy/GSoC-2018-shashank.md

 ### Have you participated previously in GSoC?
 When?
 With which project?
 No, I have not participated in GSoC before.
 This is the first time I am participating in GSoC.
 ### Are you also applying to other projects?
 No, I am not applying to any other projects.
-This is the only project and Sunpy is the only org that I am applying for.
+This is the only project and SunPy is the only org that I am applying for.
 ### Commitment
 I would not be involved in any other internship or work during the summers.
 Since, my vacations starts on May 1, I would be able to start early and try to complete the project well before the deadline.